 For over a hundred years, badminton has been a popular sport, both competitively and as a pastime.
 If you plan on getting your own badminton set, you’ll want to consider the age of the players, where you’ll be playing, and how portable you want your set to be.
-Fortunately, almost any set comes with everything you need to play – net, rackets, and shuttlecocks (birdies).
+Fortunately, most sets come with everything you need to play – net, rackets, and shuttlecocks (birdies).

-Badminton is easy to learn, and it can be an ideal lawn sport for children and adults to play together.
-To get the most out of your badminton set, pick one that is best for your available space and players.
+Badminton is easy to learn, and it can be an appealing lawn sport for children and adults to play together.
+To get the most out of your badminton set, pick one that works for your available space and players.

 Fortunately, almost every badminton set comes with everything you need to play: net, rackets, and shuttlecocks (birdies).
 A volleyball (and much sturdier net) may even be included, but there’s no need to pay extra for something you don’t want.